cschreib/slinefit/README.md

 # In depth tutorial

-A tutorial is available in the ```docs``` directory, where the various features of the code are explained and illustrated on a real spectrum.
+A tutorial is available in [tutorial/tutorial.md](tutorial/tutorial.md), where the various features of the code are explained and illustrated on a real spectrum.